neo4jrb/activegraph/docs/ActiveNode.rst

 Associations
 ------------

-What follows is an overview of adding associations to models.
-For more detailed information, see Declared Relationships.

 ``has_many`` and ``has_one`` associations can also be defined on ``ActiveNode`` models to make querying and creating relationships easier.

 .. code-block:: ruby